 By Saiyed M. Fauzan Ali

-Over the course of my life, the most important and valuable thing that I have learned is the importance of emotional intelligence or emotional strength (EQ).
 Our life is an intrinsically sociable construct, and without having the capability and the skills to function well within this relational environment, it’s quite uncertain how far intelligence alone will get us.
-Emotional Intelligence plays a significant role in improving our physical and mental health and wellbeing, and most importantly it is a major driver for success and earning respect in the society.
-As Roosevelt once said, ‘no one really cares how much you know, until they know how much you really care’.
-With a high level of EQ, you can be highly productive and healthy at the same time, and build a reputation in society.
-Therefore, I deemed it necessary to write an article about emotional intelligence and how it affects our lives.
+With a high level of EQ, you can be highly productive and defend yourself at the same time, while building a reputation in society.

 – Saiyed M. Fauzan Ali is an MBA/M. phil specialized in Supply Chain management.
 The author has worked as a research analyst and a critical review in the past, and he is a writing enthusiast.
 Follow him @saiyedfauzan (Instagram) or visit the author’s Linkedin profile.